KamranDjourshari24/INST767_Project/README.md

 - Which Countries are producing the most English Premier League talent and what is the respective countries average GDP?
     !["Results"](images/epl_gdp_query.png)
     The query to address this problem was from [**epl_countrycount_gdp.sql**](https://github.com/KamranDjourshari24/INST767_Project/blob/main/data_analysis/epl_countrycount_gdp.sql).
-From the results we can see the top country by far is England, which makes sense as the League prioritizes English players.
+From the results we can see the top country by far is England, which makes sense as the League, based in England, prioritizes English players.
 However, each of the top 3 nations all are worth over 1 Trillion dollas GDP-wise which highlights a potential pattern/correlation in terms of Premier League Players and GDP value.

 -